Massachusetts Institute of Technology

 Residential Tutors are current female MIT undergraduates, MEng students, or recent MIT graduates.
 They assist the WTP-EECS Instructors in the classroom, and also live in the dormitory with the high school students, chaperoning residential life, creating fun activities and field trips, and helping with homework.
 You do not have to be a Course 6 major.
 If you are looking for an alternative to a summer internship or UROP, or are graduating from MIT in June, and want to do something fun that also "gives back" to young women in the engineering pipeline, please apply!

-For more details about the job, go to the WTP-EECS Residential Tutor Application Form Word document or .pdf and apply as soon as possible (preferably before January 15th).
+For more details about the job and to apply, go to the WTP-EECS Residential Tutor Application Form Word document or .pdf and apply as soon as possible.
 We will interview and hire Tutors as applications are received.

-Residential Assistants live in the dorm and help with evening and weekend activities, but do not have EE, CS, or Math classroom responsibilities.
-They do work in the Pappalardo lab with the WTP students for the final Motor Building design challenge.
+We are still seeking Residential Assistants to live in the dorm and help with evening and weekend activities.
+You do not have EE, CS, or Math classroom responsibilities, but will work in the Pappalardo lab with the WTP students for the final Motor Building design challenge.